Last updated November 17th, 2023.

 For example, Fidelity (a major broker in the U.S.) charges HK$250 to buy or sell a stock in Hong Kong – a whopping US$32 per trade.
 A local account such as Boom Securities charges HK$88, or just US$12 per trade by comparison.

 Trading stocks in Asia is similar to anywhere else in the world once you’ve opened your brokerage account.
-I won’t get into details or specific stock recommendations – they depend entirely on where you’re trading.
+We won’t get into details or specific stock recommendations – they depend entirely on where you’re trading.

 Some markets, including the Tokyo Stock Exchange, have lunch breaks while others have minimum orders and other quirks.